CWood-sdf/pineapple/README.md

 This whole idea is from the [vimcolorschemes website](https://vimcolorschemes.com/), and I wanted to put that in a neovim extension.

-A modified version of the [vimcolorschemes worker](https://github.com/vimcolorschemes/worker) was used to generate the theme data.
+A rewritten version of the [vimcolorschemes worker](https://github.com/vimcolorschemes/worker) was used to generate the theme data.

-## Known Issues
+## Known issues

-The vimcolorschemes worker has a problem where it incorrectly generates some themes (I think the ones that only use treesitter), leaving large portions of the theme as just black
+There's a the preview doesn't account for screen size, so it can look pretty ugly on a small screen.

+The VimResize autocmd is not implemented yet, so the preview will not resize with the window.

+The generater is not completely automated, so some steps still have to be done manually.

 ## Api